placeholder image

 Primary Instructor - Spring 2018

-Introduces important aspects of human physiology and develops a basic understanding of the biomedical engineering field.
-Topics include biomechanics, bioinstrumentation, bioimaging, biotechnology and biomaterials.
-Recommended prerequisite: high school biology.
+Reviews concepts from molecular and cellular biology.
+Establishes important aspects of human physiology and engineering principles to develop a basic understanding of the biomedical engineering field.
+Introduces topics such as biomechanics, bioinstrumentation, bioimaging and biotechnology.

-• CHEN 1300 - Introduction to Chemical Engineering
+• CHEN 1300 - Introduction to Chemical and Biological Engineering

 Primary Instructor - Fall 2023